justdoswift/justdoswift/src/content/blog/termofservice.md

 ## 1. Products and Services

-We provide digital products and educational content, including but not limited to:
+We provide digital products, including but not limited to:

 - Paid and free newsletters
 - SwiftUI tutorial eBooks and guides